turingschool-examples/backend_mod_1_prework/README.md

 To some extent programs written for one version of Ruby will run just fine on another version, but sometimes you'll encounter incompatibilities, such that a program needs to be run with a specific version of Ruby.

+Additionally, there's some very useful "gems" we use while writing code (specifically the `pry` gem) and we cannot install that very useful tool without first installing and configuring `rbenv`.

 For this reason, we'd like to be able to install and manage multiple versions of Ruby on our system.
-This is precisely the job rbenv handles.
+This is precisely the job `rbenv` handles.

 #### Installation